News

 What’s Included: The entry fee includes greens, carts, and range fees for the practice round and all championship rounds.
 The entry fee also includes a championship gift, and lunch after all championship rounds.

-Practice Round Information: Each player is allowed one (1) complimentary practice round at Fair Oaks Ranch Golf & Country Club on Sunday, July 30th.
-Players must contact the host club golf shop and identify themselves as 2023 Women’s Four-Ball players to schedule a practice round.
+Practice Round Information: Each player is allowed one (1) complimentary practice round at Fair Oaks Ranch Golf & Country Club – Blackjack Course on Sunday, July 30th beginning at 12:00 PM.
+Starting from June 21st, players must contact the host club golf shop at (210) 582-6720 to schedule their practice round and should identify themselves as 2023 Women’s Four-Ball participants.

 Registration Information: Player registration will be held on Sunday, July 30th between 12:00 PM and 3:30 PM.
 If a player cannot make registration, she must notify a TGA official that she is unable to make the registration deadline but will be competing in the championship.